gitter-badger/documentation-10/Backend.md

 ### SDK Generation

 Swagger tools can generate client side libraries in a number of languages, based on the `YAML` or `JSON` spec files.
+To generate files, `swagger-codegen` is required and can be used to create SDKs; if it is not supported, client tools can handle many other languages.